Measles, mumps and rubella

 Women of child bearing age, especially those considering pregnancy, should see their doctor and have a blood test for rubella.
 The blood test will show if another MMR immunisation is needed.
 If you do require another MMR immunisation, a further blood test should be done after immunisation to ensure that the vaccine has provided protection.
 Women should not have the vaccine if they are already pregnant or might become pregnant within one month.
 It is important that women have a rubella blood test before each pregnancy to check that the level of protection is still adequate.

 Reactions to MMR vaccine are much less frequent than the complications of the diseases.

 Common side effects

-Seen five to 12 days after vaccination
+Seen seven to 10 days after vaccination

 - high fever over 39 oC

 - a temporary small lump at the injection site